How to Decorate Using Balance and Symmetry

 Dense objects carry more visual weight than shiny/reflective objects

-The beautiful mantel above is an example of balance as the left side has the same visual weight of the right side – even though the objects are all different from each other.
+In this next photo, the left side of the mantel has the same visual weight as the right side – even though the objects are all different from each other.
+This shows balance.
+It’s also a GREAT example of decorative triangles.

-The 2 chairs above WOULD represent symmetry if they a) were balanced evenly on the rug and b) both had the same toss cushion.
-Right now they are somewhat symmetrical but very off-balance.
+In this next photo, the two chairs WOULD represent symmetry if they a) were balanced evenly on the rug and b) both had the same toss cushion.
+Right now they are somewhat symmetrical but off-balance as their visual weight isn’t the same, although the pup adds a certain ‘je ne sais quoi’.
+Hey, put HIM on the right-side chair and you’d be that much closer to symmetry!

-The bedroom above shows a beautifully symmetrical display
+This next bedroom shows a beautifully symmetrical display…

 - Side tables and lamps are the same (the book throws it a bit, but it’s a small detail)